Enzujp/Bitnine-coding-test-Q6/README.md

-Solutions to Question 6 of the Bitnine Coding Test.
+Solutions to Question 6 of the Bitnine Coding Test (Basic Algos).